Event

 Over 50% of Americans use social media for their news.
 Election disinformation is not a new problem -social media supercharges the tactic and makes it increasingly prevalent and effective.
 Social media platforms have allowed bad actors to thrive as the tech giants have scaled back their content standards, monitoring and enforcement.
 StormWatch Report, 2024

-We must act now build community resilience to election disinformation!
+We must act to build community resilience to election lies while we hold Bad Actors and media platforms accountable!

 Guide for Navigating Conversations about Election Lies